jjvanzon/JJs-Reference-Architecture/apis.md

 In `JJ` projects you might also find split up into separate assemblies:

-`MyProject.Data`
+- `MyProject.Data`
-`MyProject.Data.EntityFramework`
+- `MyProject.Data.EntityFramework`
-`MyProject.Data.SqlClient`
+- `MyProject.Data.SqlClient`

 Separating the general things from the technology-specific things.

 ### Database Upgrade Scripts

-`SQL` executed solely for database upgrading, might not be put in the main project, but a project/folder on the side.
+`SQL` executed solely for database upgrading, might not be put in the main projects, but a project/folder on the side.
 Suggestions of how to organize database upgrading might be found [here](database-conventions.md#upgrade-scripts).

 XML